jsbrn/pmreferrals/README.md

 5. In the root folder of the project, create a ".env" file with the environment variables shown in the next section (change the values to suit).
 6. Once that's done, run `npm start` in the project directory to launch a local instance of PMReferrals.

+**Environment Variables**

+The project reads environment variables from a .env file in the root directory.
+Here are the configuration details.
+Change the values to suit your specific setup.

 ```
 MONGODB_USERNAME=username
 MONGODB_PASSWORD=password1